Investing Strategy Research

 Long-term Growth Strategy

 Here, investors seek companies with promising long-term growth prospects.
-They are willing to tolerate market volatility in the expectation of substantial returns in the future.
+They are willing to tolerate market volatility in the expectation of substantial future returns.

 Dividend Reinvestment Strategy